villinoid/systems_chess/README.md

 - Algorithms to determine what moves are legal
     - Detects if a piece on that square can move to the desired square - and eat
     - Detects if the king is in check/checkmate
+- Variable to keep count of score - Each piece eaten has score value

 ### Expected Completion Dates:
 - No project due date so unsure - Time estimates instead with approximate order of completion: